ebd622/az204/5_services/event_hub/README.md

     };

     public static void main(String[] args) throws Exception {
+        // 1.
+Create a blob container client that you use later to build an event processor client to receive and process events
         BlobContainerAsyncClient blobContainerAsyncClient = new BlobContainerClientBuilder()
             .connectionString(STORAGE_CONNECTION_STRING)
             .containerName(STORAGE_CONTAINER_NAME)
             .buildAsyncClient();

+        // 2.
+Create a builder object that you will use later to build an event processor client to receive and process events and errors.
         EventProcessorClientBuilder eventProcessorClientBuilder = new EventProcessorClientBuilder()
             .connectionString(EH_NAMESPACE_CONNECTION_STRING, eventHubName)
             .consumerGroup(EventHubClientBuilder.DEFAULT_CONSUMER_GROUP_NAME)